apache/incubator-hugegraph-doc/config/config-option.md

-vertex.check_adjacent_vertex_exist | false                         | Whether to check the adjacent vertices of edges exist. vertex.lazy_load_adjacent_vertex | true                            | Whether to lazy load adjacent vertices of edges. vertex.part_edge_commit_size     | 5000                            | Whether to enable the mode to commit part of edges of vertex, enabled if commit size > 0, 0 means disabled. edge.cache_type                  | l1                              | The type of edge cache, allowed values are [l1, l2]. edge.cache_capacity              | 1000000                         | The max cache size(items) of edge cache.
-edge.cache_expire                | 600                             | The expire time in seconds of edge cache.
+vertex.check_adjacent_vertex_exist | false                         | Whether to check the adjacent vertices of edges exist. vertex.lazy_load_adjacent_vertex | true                            | Whether to lazy load adjacent vertices of edges. vertex.part_edge_commit_size     | 5000                            | Whether to enable the mode to commit part of edges of vertex, enabled if commit size > 0, 0 means disabled. vertex.encode_primary_key_number | true                            | Whether to encode number value of primary key in vertex id. vertex.remove_left_index_at_overwrite | false                      | Whether remove left index at overwrite. edge.cache_type                  | l2                              | The type of edge cache, allowed values are [l1, l2]. edge.cache_capacity              | 1000000                         | The max cache size(items) of edge cache. edge.cache_expire                | 600                             | The expiration time in seconds of edge cache.
 edge.tx_capacity                 | 10000                           | The max size(items) of edges(uncommitted) in transaction.
 query.page_size                  | 500                             | The size of each page when querying by paging.
 query.batch_size                 | 1000                            | The size of each batch when querying by batch.